 Abstract

-This document describes the major building blocks an AO STB must have in order to be able to successfully interoperate with the ROTV/AIDTV.
+This document describes the major building blocks an AO STB must have in order to be able to successfully interoperate with the Wyre ROTV/AIDTV.
 Each required building block is briefly described explaining it´s expected functional behavior.

 In addition the non functional requirements for the AO STB are also described in this document.
 For the delivery of VoD, two different options are highlighted, one with DVB-C delivery and one with IP delivery.

-Generic sections specifying certification procedures applicable to all AO CPE or network equipment that will be connected to the network are described in General Certification Procedures Document TLN_WRO_TA_G_C_PAAA - General Certification Procedures.
+Generic sections specifying certification procedures applicable to all AO CPE or network equipment that will be connected to the Wyre network are described in General Certification Procedures Document WRO_TA_G_C_PAAA - General Certification Procedures.

 AO STB General Functional Description